Zeethulhu/plebnet-discord-bot/README.md

     steam_rss: "https://store.steampowered.com/feeds/news.xml?appid=892970"
 ```

+Message templates for each game can be placed under `internal/config/messages/<game>.yaml`,
+but they are optional.
+If a template file is missing or unreadable the bot will
+fall back to basic join/leave notifications.

 ### Usage

 Run the bot using Go directly or with a built binary.
 Command line flags override